 The police issue shotgun and firearm certificates.
 You cannot acquire, buy, or possess a firearm or shotgun without a firearms licence.
 You also need a certificate to buy ammunition.

 The rules for hunting and shooting wildlife are often controversial.
 But you can get a fine for illegal hunting in the UK.
 You can also receive a jail sentence if certain animals suffer while you hunt and shoot.
 Find out how to follow hunting rules and avoid imprisonment.

 Each local council emergency plan is set up to cover major incidents.
-Find out how councils prepare for emergencies such as flu pandemics, transport accidents, and flooding.
+Find out how councils prepare for emergencies, such as flu pandemics and transport accidents.

 Several clean air strategies help business and industry reduce their impact on the environment.
 Even so, reducing and preventing air pollution is a responsibility for all businesses in the United Kingdom.